Knee Pain Treatment Fullarton

 Tight Muscle Release

-If the muscles that support your knee and its function are tight, we can focus on loosening the area through methods such as stretching, massage, and Dry Needling.
+Should the muscles assisting your knee become taut, we might concentrate on easing the area through techniques such as stretching, massaging, and Dry Needling.

 Strengthening